-Last week, the US MegaMillions lottery jackpotted to the largest sum in world history: $AU2.25 billion.
-Despite being more likely to die in a car crash on the way to buying your ticket than actually winning, it's impossible not to fantasise about what one would do with such a filthy amount of Benjamins.
-That's the reason why $AU7.2 billion worth of lotto tickets will be purchased in 2018 by Australians alone, and it's also the reason why Romanian economist Stefan Mandel is in Vanuatu with his feet up and a frothy in hand.
+The US MegaMillions lottery jackpotted to the largest sum in world history: $AU2.25 billion.
+Despite being more likely to die in a car crash on the way to buying your ticket than actually winning, it’s impossible not to fantasise about what one would do with such a filthy amount of Benjamins.
+That’s the reason why $AU7.2 billion worth of lotto tickets was purchased in 2018 by Australians alone, and it’s also the reason why Romanian economist – Stefan Mandel – is in Vanuatu with his feet up and a frothy in hand.

 He scraped together cash from every relative and friend to pool into the local lottery, miraculously winning a sum equivalent to $AU27K and netting $AU5.6K for himself.
 This allowed him to bribe officials and flee Romania for greener pastures… and bigger jackpots.